pangolindex/exchange-contracts/contracts/staking-positions/README.md

 Since all positions are NFTs, this implementation opens the door for derivatives.
 This would allow stakers to “leverage their loyalty”.
-Because a position which has double the staking duration than average would also have twice the APR.
+Because a position which has double the staking duration than average would also have double the APR.
 This would render such a position more valuable than the amount of PNG it holds.

 However, due to lack of standardized slippage control for NFTs, mutable NFTs can be frontrun on